|You are here: Centennial → 2013 Library Exhibition|

 May 15 - July 27, 2013

-To celebrate the Garden Club of America’s Centennial, the Library Committee will present highlights from the GCA’s rare books collection at an exhibition at the Grolier Club, 47 East 60th Street.
-New York City.
+To celebrate the Garden Club of America’s Centennial, the Library Committee is presenting highlights from the GCA’s rare books collection at an exhibition at The Grolier Club.
+Located at 47 East 60th Street in New York City, the exhibition is open to the public without charge Monday - Saturday, 10:00 am - 5:00pm.
+The "Gardening by the Book" exhibition catalogue is available for purchase:

 From the time of GCA’s inception, national committees were formed "to act in regard to needs that appeal most urgently to the club."
 One of those needs was "garden literature."
 The Library Committee was formed in 1914 to encourage donations and to purchase both rare and lending library books for its members.
 Donors to the Library read like a who’s who of GCA history.